 NOTES & TIPS

 • Bananas are ripe when their aroma gets noticeably stronger and the peel develops brown spots.
-Bananas are very ripe when the spots increase enough to make the peel more brown than yellow.
+Bananas are very ripe when the spots increase enough to form brown streaks across the peel.
 The banana inside is still good, even when the peel becomes entirely brown.
 The browner the peel, the sweeter the banana.

 • The berries altogether weigh about 3 ounces (about 1/3 cup).

 Less than 5 minutes